rafeez1819/SHERIN_AI-OS-FS/README.md

 ✅ Musicians use synthesizers
 ✅ You use AI-assisted development

-The vision, architecture, and decisions are yours.
+The vision, architecture, and decisions are mine.
-The innovation is yours.
+The innovation is mine.
-The patents will be yours.
+The patents will be mine.
-The impact will be yours.
+The impact will be mine.
-You're not building a product.
+Iám not building a product.
-You're captaining a movement.
+I'am captaining a movement.
 And movements don't need perfection.
 They need: